OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **19.6 Group Video Calling**

 (a) A fair usage policy applies at www.skype.com/go/terms.gvc.fairusage and is incorporated herein by reference.
 Skype reserves the right to change the fair usage policy at any time.
 Changes shall become effective when published on the Skype Website.
-Your continued use of a Skype Premium Subscription after publication on the Skype Website shall constitute your acceptance to be bound by the terms and conditions of the revised fair usage policy.
+Your continued use of group video calling after publication on the Skype Website shall constitute your acceptance to be bound by the terms and conditions of the revised fair usage policy.

 (b) Number of Participants.
 The number of permitted participants on a group video call varies from 3 to a maximum of 10, subject to system requirements.
-You can find more details at www.skype.com/go/skypepremium.
+You can find more details at www.skype.com/go/gvc.

 (c) Audio Conversion.
-If a Skype Premium Subscription or Day Pass expires during a group video call, or it has exceeded the fair usage limit, or the owner of the Skype Premium Subscription leaves the call (and there is no other participant on the call who owns a Skype Premium Subscription), then the call will convert from video to audio.
+If your group video call exceeds the fair usage limit, then the call will convert from video to audio.

 (d) Software Versions.
 If a participant of a group video call is not on a version of Internet Communications Software that supports group video calls, then the call will be an audio call only for that participant.
-For details of the system requirements for group video calling, please see www.skype.com/go/skypepremium.requirements.
+For details of the system requirements for group video calling, please see www.skype.com/go/gvc

-(e) Live chat.
-Live chat customer support is available as part of the Skype Premium Subscription.
-This support is available 24 hours a day, every day, and only in English.

-**19.7 Qik Premium Fair Usage Policy**

-Qik Premium is subject to a fair usage policy of 15GB of video storage per user per month and each video can be no more than 90 minutes in duration.
-Once these limits have been reached you cannot upload any new videos in that month or continue recording beyond the 90-minute mark.

-Skype reserves the right to change the fair usage policy at any time.
-Changes shall become effective when published on the Skype Website.
-Your continued use of Qik Premium after publication on the Skype Website shall constitute your acceptance to be bound by the terms and conditions of the revised fair usage policy.

-**19.8 Skype Video Messaging (“Video Messaging”)**
+**19.7 Skype Video Messaging (“Video Messaging”)**

-S19.8 Subject to our Fair Usage Policy (“FUP”) below, there are no limits on the number of Video Messages you can send.
+Subject to our Fair Usage Policy (“FUP”) below, there are no limits on the number of Video Messages you can send.
 If you are not a Skype Premium subscriber, Video Messages will be kept for a minimum of 6 months from the date sent and may expire after that time.

-**Fair Us**age** Policy:** This FUP is designed to prevent fraud and abuse of Video Messaging.
+**Fair Usage Policy:** This FUP is designed to prevent fraud and abuse of Video Messaging.
 Video Messaging is for personal, individual and non-commercial use only, and to be in accordance with these Terms at all times (“Legitimate Use”).
 Skype reserves the right to take any unlawful, prohibited, abnormal or unusual activity into account in making its determination as to whether your activity does not constitute Legitimate Use.
 Skype may in its option, terminate its relationship with you, or suspend your account immediately if it determines you are using Video Messaging contrary to this FUP or these Terms.

-**19.9 Reverse Charge Calling:** Reverse charge calling is made available to the following destinations through a partner of Skype.
+**19.8 Reverse Charge Calling:** Reverse charge calling is made available to the following destinations through a partner of Skype.
 There is no charge to you and a Skype Credit balance or a subscription is not required.
 However, you will be required to provide your name via voice prompt to the person you are calling and they will need to accept the fixed charges associated with the reverse charge call where this functionality is supported by their local communication provider.
 Reverse charge calls last no more than 60 minutes, after which time a re-dial will be required by you.

 **20\.
 PAY BY MOBILE**